 - Approved by the State of California, State Bureau for Private Postsecondary and Vocational Education.
-1625 North Market Boulevard, Suite S-202, Sacramento, CA 95834. - Agents licensed by the Colorado Department of Higher Education, Division of Private Occupational Schools. - Licensed by the State of Minnesota, Office of Higher Education pursuant to Minnesota Statutes Chapter 141. - ◆ Licensed by the Washington Workforce Training & Education Coordinating Board under chapter 28C.1oRCW.
+1625 North Market Boulevard, Suite S-202, Sacramento, CA 95834. - Agents licensed by the Colorado Department of Higher Education, Division of Private Occupational Schools. - Authorized by the Georgia Nonpublic Postsecondary Education Commission - Licensed by the State of Minnesota, Office of Higher Education pursuant to Minnesota Statutes Chapter 141. - Approved and Regulated by the Texas Workforce Commission, Career Schools and Veterans Education, Austin, Texas 78778. - Licensed by the Washington Workforce Training & Education Coordinating Board under chapter 28C.10RCW.
 Washington Residents: inquiries or complaints regarding this or any other private vocational school may be made to the Washington Workforce Training & Education Coordinating Board, 128 10th Ave.
-SW, Olympia, WA 98504-3105 ((360) 753-5673). - Authorized by the Georgia Nonpublic Postsecondary Education Commission
+SW, Olympia, WA 98504-3105 ((360) 753-5673).